fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Fredrik why is Compiter sciance in university so interesting and fun, while real software development is boring and soal-crushing?

+> Why are most organisations so bad at being orgenized?

 > Me and my team want to develop a small AI startup.
 We need a website, what language should we use for the backend?

 > When have I waited too long to ask for help?